Saving for K-12 Education with Virginia529

 In 2017, Congress passed a wide-ranging tax reform bill (H.R.
 1) that expanded the approved use of 529 savings plans to include certain public, private or religious K-12 tuition expenses.
-Distributions of up to $10,000 per beneficiary per year for tuition may now be taken as a qualified expense from a 529 plan.
+Withdrawals of up to $10,000 per beneficiary per year for tuition may be taken as a qualified expense from a 529 plan.
+Note: The costs of textbooks, room and board, supplies and other expenses for K-12 education are not covered and homeschooling expenses are currently not considered qualified higher education expenses.

 Does Virginia529 offer a separate investment option for K-12 expenses?

 Virginia529 offers a wide variety of portfolios to help you reach your savings goals, but at this time has no plans to open a new portfolio option.
-Age-based portfolio options are designed to coincide with higher education savings timelines and may not be appropriate for K–12 time horizons.
+Target enrollment portfolio options are designed to coincide with higher education savings timelines and may not be appropriate for K–12 time horizons.
+Related: Explore Investment Options

 Do I need to open separate accounts for K-12 and college expenses?